 - 13. The Appellant seeks access to a number of documents concerning the Banco Popular resolution identified in detail in paragraph 1 of the Revised Confirmatory Decision (those documents are also individually detailed and considered below in the present decision). - 14.
 Such access is sought by the Appellant, inter alia, to exercise its rights of defence before the GCEU as Banco Popular shareholder affected by the Resolution Decision.
-The Appellant argues, in this respect, that it has already filed a claim against the SRB before the General Court (pending as case T-678/17) but the Board denial of access to relevant documents forced the Appellant to file its application with the General Court "blindly", in this way affecting the Appellant's right to a fair trial.
-As a general remark, the Appellant argues that it should be granted access to the documents requested under Article 47 of the Charter of Fundamental Rights.
-Moreover, the Appellant claims that the Resolution Decision resulted in an expropriation of its rights as a shareholder and that, therefore, its right to property has also been infringed.
-For this reason, in the Appellant's view, there is a overriding interest in the disclosure of the documents; only such disclosure, in the Appellant's view, would strike a better balance between the interest on which the SRB relied upon and the protection of the right of property and defence of BPE's shareholders, as enshrined in both the Charter of
+The Appellant argues, in this respect, that it has already filed claims against the SRB before the General Court (and refers to cases T-504/17, T-505/17, T-507/17, T-509/17, T-516/17; T-517/17) but the Board denial of access to relevant documents forced the Appellant to file its application with the General Court solely on the grounds of a non-confidential version of the Resolution